Skip to content

 This is why our upper cervical approach focuses on the alignment of these top vertebrae.
 By restoring balance to the body starting at the top of the neck, we can help alleviate the tension and misalignment that contribute to TMJ disorders.
 Correcting the source of the problem allows the jaw to relax and function properly, often reducing pain, clicking, and locking without ever directly manipulating the jaw itself.

-The Benefits of a Drug-Free Approach to Healing
+The Benefits of a Gentle, Drug-Free Approach

 When you’re in pain, it’s natural to want immediate relief, and many people turn to medication or dental guards for help.
 While these can be useful for managing symptoms, they often don’t fix the underlying structural issue causing the TMJ disorder.
 Chiropractic care offers a safe and effective pain-relief option that is completely drug-free.
 Instead of masking the pain, our goal is to understand why it’s happening and correct it at the source.